kammitama5/kammitama5.github.io/_posts/2018-3-10-Saturday-March-10th.md

 ## So, the actual conf

 - Pretty fun!
 I finally got to meet the lovely Natalie and everyone was quite wonderful!
+  I got to meet her, and she had a curvy-story in terms of her life's path.
+She was a History major (from a State school) and a go-go dancer even!
+  I find myself attracted to those kinds of people a lot.
+I generally find people who just did the same thing from a young age to be kind of boring, really.
+I like the quirky people who sort of didn't have it all figured out, but it somehow worked out in the end.
+Googs seems to have a *lot* of those types of people.
+It's really cool.
+I find them easy to talk to, and more interesting.
+Plus, some of the truly brilliant ones have all sorts of things they're passionate about.
+I *love* that.

+- It's like our weird and quirky Haskell group that had people interested in everything from Mahjong to Accounting Programmes to making a new Language to Ontology using Haskell.
+I attended some other Meetups and it was just people making apps and talking about a library.
+No thanks.

 ## We got these lovely Swag boxes